Pelvic Health Physiotherapy

 • Stress or Urge Urinary Incontinence

-• Fecal incontinence or Constipation
+• Fecal Incontinence or Constipation

 • Pregnancy and Post-Natal Wellness and Recovery (vaginal or caesarean births)